-Reader Question: Hello Monty, I purchased my home in the summer of 2007 for $400,000.
+Reader Question: Notice: This 2013 Article has been updated on December 4, 2023.
+There is a new alternative in real estate described in bold below.
+Hello Monty, I purchased my home in 2011 for $400,000.
 To help with my interest rate, my folks took out a home equity loan for $80,0000.
 I am now regretting that decision.
 I need to sell my home, and I am not sure I will recuperate enough cash to pay off my parents’ loan.
 If I were the only borrower involved, I would have gladly done a short sale.
 The idea of having poured in half a million without denting the principal is heart breaking to me.
 I’m a single woman and put all of my money into the interest for the last 6 years.
 How would you proceed?
 Thanks so much.
 Martha W.

 Monty’s Answer: Hello Martha, thanks for your question.
 My father once told me that money is easy to borrow, but hard to pay back.

 Let us clarify a couple of points in your question.
 The only borrower involved with your loan is you.
 The money from your parents was a personal loan.
 They are not directly involved with your property or your mortgage; their involvement is with you as an individual.
 Had they asked you to sign a promissory note, you may view their loan differently.

 Also, you have not “poured in half a million” into the house.
 Much of the value can be recovered when it sells.
 Assuming you invested $20,000, at 6% interest only on $300,000 for 6 years with 30 years amortization, about $108,000 went toward interest.
 Your income tax deduction for mortgage interest created tax savings each year.
 The situation you envision may not be as challenging as the one you are experiencing.

 It is not clear what has precipitated your concerns.
 Is the income you earned to qualify for the loan still flowing?
 If so, your situation is extremely different from the sale being forced on you due to losing your income.
 In either scenario, here are the initial steps to take: